ZakYeo/should-i/README.md

 - Background footage changing based on weather data
 - Mobile support / support for different screen sizes
 - Watchman for hot reloading/deployment of local aws services
-- Error messages if non-ok response when submitting a comment
 - ESLinter for backend/ directory